Trailhead Location: Approximately 251 kilometers from Williams

 Tatlayoko Lake Recreation Site

-4. Check out the view of Tatlayoko Lake from the boat launch on the
+4. Here is a view of Tatlayoko Lake from the boat launch on the

 right side of the recreation site, if facing from the road.